 As British Columbia Parks state, “A fed bear is a dead bear.”
 When encountering any kind of bear in the world, ensure you are not carrying food and never feed them.
 They explain:

-“Bears that scavenge food begin to associate food with humans, and become “food-conditioned.”
+“Bears that scavenge food begin to associate food with humans and become “food-conditioned.”
 Food-conditioned bears lose their natural fear of humans and become a threat to park visitors as they roam through the park in search of an easy meal.”
 These bears will then have to be removed by park rangers.
 So, for the bears’ safety as well as your own, never give food to individuals you may come across.

 Ready for your own bear watching adventure?
 We’ve got lots of fantastic packages to choose from which include bear watching trips in Canada’s pristine wilderness.
+If you’re ready to book, take a look at our flights to Canada and start planning your bear-watching adventure today.